 In 2019/20 we are continuing to support Raye Harvey as a Bridge Musician, providing opportunities for her to work in Sheffield schools as well as being involved in the Sheffield Year of Reading; and all four musicians remain involved and included in our programme of activity.
 Beyond 2020 we will reimagine the scheme so that it continues to fulfil its overall purpose of nurturing and inspiring emerging professional musicians.

-Bridge is funded by: The Eva & Peter Wilkinson Fund, Fidelio Charitable Trust, Garrick Charitable Trust, The Golonscott Foundation, Mayfield Valley Arts Trust, Myrtle Charitable Trust, ‘Scilla Thornton Fund, Friends of Music in the Round, Individual donors to the Bridge Fund, and Arts Council England.
+Bridge is funded by: The Eva & Peter Wilkinson Fund, Fidelio Charitable Trust, Garrick Charitable Trust, The Golsoncott Foundation, Mayfield Valley Arts Trust, Myrtle Charitable Trust, ‘Scilla Thornton Fund, Friends of Music in the Round, individual donors to the Bridge Fund and Arts Council England.